ClusterHQ/flocker/docs/labs/installer-getstarted.rst

    You can see that there are no volumes yet.

-To try a short demo of deploying and migrating a stateful application, see our :ref:`short tutorial <short-tutorial>`.
+Now that you have a Flocker cluster, if you want a short demonstration of deploying and migrating a stateful application, see our :ref:`short tutorial <short-tutorial>`.